Transformation design: Process

 With so many points-of-view brought into the process, transformation designers are not always 'designers.'
 Instead, they often play the role of moderator.
-Though varying methods of participation and co-creation, these moderating designers create hands-on, collaborative workshops (a.k.a. charrette) that make the design process accessible to the non-designers.
+Through varying methods of participation and co-creation, these moderating designers create hands-on, collaborative workshops (a.k.a. charrette) that make the design process accessible to the non-designers.

 Ideas from workshops are rapidly prototyped and beta-tested in the real world with a group of real end users.
 Their experience with and opinions of the prototypes are recorded and fed back into the workshops and development of the next prototype.